kewynakshlley/controlo/README.md

 To run Expense Tracker on your local machine, you will need to have Node.js and npm installed.
 Once you have those installed, follow these steps:

+Clone the repository
-Clone the repository: git clone https://github.com/your-username/expense-tracker.git Navigate to the project directory: cd expense-tracker Install dependencies: yarn install
+Navigate to the project directory: cd econtrolo Install dependencies: yarn install
 Start the development server: yarn dev

 Contributing
-If you would like to contribute to Expense Tracker, feel free to submit a pull request with your changes.
+If you would like to contribute to econtrolo, feel free to submit a pull request with your changes.
 Before submitting a pull request, please ensure that your code follows the project's coding standards and has been tested thoroughly.